Skip to content

 Divide your forecast profit by your total revenue and multiply by 100 to convert it to a percentage.
 This gives you your forecast profit margin.

-This example is simplified for clarity.
-For a more accurate estimate without doing the calculations, use one of our financial forecasts tailored to 200 business types.
+This example is simplified.
+For a more accurate estimate without manual calculations, use one of our financial forecasts tailored to 200 business projects.

 To help you better understand, let's use a made-up example of a startup planning to launch a new line of eco-friendly water bottles.